The 20 Franc Gold Rooster

 Design

 Widely recognized since the Middle Ages as a symbol of faith and optimism, the Gallic rooster has been a beloved emblem of France throughout its history, representing its nation’s progress.
 The iconic rooster, also called “le coq gaulois,” is featured on the reverse.
 The obverse shows the right-facing profile of Marianne, the personification of France, along with the country’s classical liberal values: liberty, equality, and fraternity.
 J.C.
-Chaplain engraved the designs on these coins.
+Chaplain engraved the designs on these gold coins.

 Value